A New Heaven and a New Earth

-The theme of fire being used to consume is also used by Jesus Himself.
+The theme of fire being used to consume is also used by Jesus.
 “I am come to send fire on the earth; and what will I, if it be already kindled?”
 (Luke 12:49).
-This “fire” that Jesus was speaking of was not to be literal fire, but the fire of His wrath and justice to take place with the change of religious systems (the phasing out of the Old Covenant and the bringing in of the New Covenant- see Learning Activities #23, #24, #27 and #28).
+This “fire” that Jesus was speaking of was not to be literal fire, but the fire of His wrath and justice and judgment to take place with the change of religious systems (the phasing out of the Old Covenant and the bringing in of the New Covenant- see Learning Activities #23, #24, #27 and #28).
 This use of “fire” to communicate judgment, wrath and justice is not foreign to the Bible, even appearing in the following scripture.
 “He hath cut off in his fierce anger all the horn of Israel: he hath drawn back his right hand from before his enemy; and burned against Jacob like a flaming fire, which devoureth round about” (Lamentations 2:3).
 The earliest use of fire being used to depict judgment in the Scriptures may be found in Deuteronomy 32:22 where the foolishness and vanity of the Israelites in the Exodus wilderness provoke God to say, “For a fire is kindled in mine anger, and shall burn unto the lowest hell, and shall consume the earth with her increase, and set on fire the foundations of the mountains.”

-In the preceding passages we have seen five uses of “stoicheia” where the word has absolutely nothing to do with atoms, molecules or the physical universe.
+In the preceding passages we have seen five uses of “stoicheia” where this word has absolutely nothing to do with atoms, molecules or the physical universe.
 We must therefore ask: Why do the translators chose to use the word in an entirely different manner in 2 Peter 3:10–13?
 I can only conclude that what most translators do in their translation of “stoicheia” in 2 Peter 3:10–13 is to bring the scripture into harmony with their personal doctrine rather than letting the Bible determine their doctrine.

 This topic will be continued in the next Learning Activity.